Vote by Mail

 In general, Vote-by-Mail ballots are counted in the same manner as regular ballots cast at a polling place.
 Once it is determined that the signature on the Vote-by-Mail ballot return envelope matches that of the voter on his or her affidavit of registration form, the ballot and the envelopes are separated.
 The ballot is then intermingled anonymously with other ballots in order to preserve the voter's right to secrecy.

-Vote-by-Mail envelopes are processed as soon as they are received by the office of the Registrar of Voters.
+Vote-by-Mail envelopes are processed as soon as they are received by the Registrar of Voters' Office.
 Qualified ballots are scanned and ready to be tallied and reported after the polls close on Election Day.

 A substantial number of Vote-by-Mail ballots are returned on Election Day at the polls.
 These require extra handling to ensure the voter did not also vote at the polls.
 These ballots are counted are not likely to be reported in the vote totals for several days after the election.